2023 Art Safaris

 During the workshop time, we worked on new watercolor techniques.
 Alison has endless patience with all different skill levels and we all produced some wonderful art.
 The best part of the five days was the friendships and the experiences with the animals that you can’t get anywhere else but on safari in Africa!
 Now, if we had just seen that African wild dog!
 I guess I’ll just have to come back.

 “Thanks for such a wonderful workshop!
 I gained a lot from it, especially how to sketch with the moving objects.
 I have more confidence now than before for sure.
 I also love Alison’s demonstrations on watercolour paintings with her unique style.
 Now all I need is to practice and apply in all subjects.

 Kambaku is a beautiful lodge.
 The staff were all wonderful and helpful.
 The safari drives were such amazing experiences and I will cherish those sweet memories forever.
 But most importantly, during this journey, I met so many new friends from different places.
 They made my journey very special and hope we can keep in touch for a long time.”

 Kambaku Safari Lodge

-Booking and payment details: Once you have decided to join an Art Safari, you will need to contact Africa Geographic for a booking form.
+Booking and payment details: Once you have decided to join an Art Safari, you will need to email Africa Geographic for a booking form.
 Reservations can only be confirmed by the completion of a booking form and the receipt of a deposit.
-As our groups are small they can fill up quickly.
+As our groups are small, they can fill up quickly.
 Please email Christian Boix on email@example.com for details or telephone: +27 (0)21 762 4974.

-Africa Geographic handle all reservations and payments, and will be delighted to help you with any other travel arrangements you may require in Africa.
-We can also arrange private, custom Art Safaris.
+Africa Geographic handles all reservations and payments and will be delighted to help you with any other travel arrangements you may require in Africa.
+They can also arrange private, custom Art Safaris for small groups.